Inn of the Good Samaritan & Museum

 2. The Inn is about halfway between Jerusalem and Jericho on an ancient road that linked traffic from the Jordan Valley to Jerusalem and the coastal towns of the Mediterranean Ocean.

 3. The famous story of the Good Samaritan took place on this road.

 1. Interestingly, Jesus used real places and people in the story of the Good Samaritan, i.e., road, Jerusalem, Jericho, robbers, Samaritans, priests, Levites, and the Inn.
 Therefore, the possibility exists that the story was actually a real event that had happened.

-3. It was a dangerous road that was desolate in places, steep, curvy, with crooks, crannies, and caves where bandits and robbers could hide out and get away easily in the desert.
+3. It was a dangerous road that was desolate in steep, curvy places with crooks, crannies, and caves where bandits and robbers could hide and get away easily in the desert.
 It also lacked police protection in many places.

 4. It was about 15 miles (24 km.) between Jerusalem and Jericho.

-5. There were around 12,000 priests and Levites who lived in Jericho who used this road whenever they were summoned to serve in the temple in Jerusalem.
+5. Around 12,000 priests and Levites lived in Jericho who used this road whenever they were summoned to serve in the temple in Jerusalem.

 6. The rocky desert terrain around the Inn of the Good Samaritan was notorious for robbers.
 The local name for the area is Ma‘ale Adummim, which means red rocks.
 It’s believed the name was derived from the limestone stained red by iron oxide, but it’s also believed its name is due to the amount of blood that was spilled here by bandits and robbers.